-When the servomotor stops, the /BK signal turns OFF at the same time as the SV\OFF command is received.
-Use parameter Pn506 to change the timing to turn OFF the servomotor power after the SV\OFF command has been received.
+When the servomotor stops, the /BK signal turns OFF at the same time as the servo ON command turns OFF.
+Use parameter Pn506 to change the timing to turn OFF the servomotor power after the servo ON command is turned OFF.

-Pn506 Brake Reference-Servo OFF Delay Time Speed Position Torque Classification Setting Range Setting Unit Factory Setting When Enabled 0 to 50 10 ms 0 Immediately Setup
+Brake Reference-Se rvo OFF Delay Time Speed Position Torque Classification Pn506 Setting Range Setting Unit Factory Setting When Enabled 0 to 50 10 ms 0 Immediately Setup